The hybrid is one of the most versatile clubs in golf that can get you out of many sticky situations on the course.

 If you’re on the fence about whether or not it’s worth buying a hybrid, let me reassure you it absolutely is – while long irons are a strength of mine, I still pull my hybrid out regularly during a round, especially when the lie is a bit suss.

-Let’s take a look at some of the best hybrids on the market in 2022.
+Let’s take a look at some of the best hybrids on the market today.

 TaylorMade SIM 2 Max Rescue